 The new bridge will be located 3 km north-east of the Eaton Fair Shopping Centre and approximately 1.5 km south of the Treendale Shopping Centre in the Shire of Harvey.

 The project comprises of the following main components:

 Minimal impacts are expected on the road network given the bridge is a new connection.

 This new link will provide a direct connection and a third alternative route between the Shires, as well as:

-An Environmental Management Plan will be developed to manage potential impacts on issues including Western Ringtail Possum, water quality, acid sulphate soils management, topsoil and weed management.
+An Environmental Management Plan has been developed to manage potential impacts on issues including Western Ringtail Possum, water quality, acid sulphate soils management, topsoil and weed management.

 Community queries can be directed to:

 Carolyn Walker, Community Relations Consultant

 Phone: (08) 9450 1445 (8am to 6pm only)